Can You Build Raised Beds On Concrete?

 Installing Your Raised Garden Bed

 Begin by placing the frame of your raised bed in place on the patio surface.
-If it’s a steel frame, it’s a good idea to place a geotextile or landscape fabric inside the bed to prevent soil leakage and staining of the paved surface.
-For wood frames, you can staple hardware fabric inside to act as a mesh “floor” and then set the geotextile fabric in place inside of that.
+If it’s a steel frame, place a geotextile or landscape fabric inside the bed to prevent soil leakage and staining of the paved surface.
+For wood frames, you can staple hardware cloth inside to act as a mesh “floor” and then set the geotextile fabric in place inside of that.
 Either way, the landscaping fabric should go at least halfway up the inside of the bed.

-Carefully fill in soil inside of the geotextile fabric using your raised bed soil blend of choice.
+Carefully fill in soil inside the geotextile fabric using your raised bed soil blend of choice.
 Once you reach the top of the fabric, carefully cover it over as well, as the weight of the existing soil should keep more from going down the sides.
-Continue to add soil until you reach the top of the raised bed or the height at which you’d like the soil level to stop.
-It can take more soil to fill a tall raised bed.

-If at any point in the future you have to dig down to the bottom of your bed, be careful to ensure that you don’t puncture the fabric.
+If at any point in the future you have to dig down to the bottom of your bed, be careful not to puncture the fabric.
 If you do accidentally create a few holes, your patio can start to become stained or discolored.
 In most cases, a quality pressure washer can clean the stain off, but you may also experience some soil leaking during drainage and settling.
-You can top off the bed with new soil, but it’s harder to patch holes.

 Maintaining Your Raised Beds

 A wood raised bed should last for quite a few years if you’re building your own.
 Over time, the wood will gradually start to show its age, and you may have to replace a board here or there if any rot starts to form.
 Keep a watchful eye on the bed to see if any rot develops.
-Even if it does, there’s a little time before you have to swap out the wood, so it won’t be an urgent issue.
+Even if it does, you’ll have a little time before you need to swap out the wood, so it won’t be an urgent issue.

 You should have success growing plants in your raised beds as long as the soil drainage is right and you’re regularly weeding and maintaining them.
 Add a few inches of compost or compost blended with soil at least once a year, and you should experience excellent plant growth!